Skip to content

 close() Worker shutdown Each sink closes its connection gracefully.
 Errors are logged but don’t block shutdown.

 Delivery frequency.
-For each successful task, collect() is called once.
+For each successful task, on_task_complete() is called once.
 If it returns payloads for N sink groups (e.g., 1 Kafka + 1 Postgres + 1 Redis = 3 groups), the framework makes N independent deliver() calls.
 With on_window_complete(), one additional delivery round happens per window.
 The Postgres pool exposed in on_ready() is the same pool used by the Postgres sink – you can query it directly for lookups, migrations, or health checks.

 sinks: